dyhes/zulip/docs/production/postgresql.md

 #### Remote PostgreSQL database

-This is a bit annoying to set up, but you can configure Zulip to use a dedicated PostgreSQL server by setting the `REMOTE_POSTGRES_HOST` variable in /etc/zulip/settings.py, and configuring PostgreSQL certificate authentication (see
+This is a bit annoying to set up, but you can configure Aloha to use a dedicated PostgreSQL server by setting the `REMOTE_POSTGRES_HOST` variable in /etc/zulip/settings.py, and configuring PostgreSQL certificate authentication (see